-Kaysinger Basin Regional Planning Commission is one of two regions selected in this round of USDA’s Stronger Economies Together(SET).
+Kaysinger Basin Regional Planning Commission is one of two regions selected in the 2016 round of USDA’s Stronger Economies Together(SET).
 The purpose of SET is to enable communities and counties in rural America to work together in developing and implementing an economic development blueprint for their multi-county region that strategically builds on the current and emerging economic strengths of that region.

 So, what does that mean?

 Over the next 12-18 months the University of Missouri Extension and USDA will be working with us to create and implement this economic development plan.
 In order for this to work, we put together a committed team that will be able to meet throughout the process.
 That team will consist of representatives from all 7 of our counties, which will range from federal, state, county and city officials to education representatives and business owners.
 If you are interested in being on this team, please let us know!

 Stronger Economies Together (SET) represents an exciting initiative launched in 2009 by USDA Rural Development in collaboration with the four Regional Rural Development Centers (RRDCs) and their land-grant university partners, including the Purdue Center for Regional Development.
 The purpose of SET is to strengthen the capacity of communities/counties in rural America to work together in developing and implementing an economic development blueprint that strategically builds on the current and emerging economic strengths of their region.
 The SET process has occurred or is occurring in 28 states across the U.S.